paribeir/minitalk/README.md

 ![](./extras/demo.gif)

 ### Features
-* The communication between client and server is done through SIGUSR1 and SIGUSR2 only.
+* The communication between client and server is done through SIGUSR1 and SIGUSR2 **only**.
 * Server acknowledges every message received by sending a signal back.
 * Unicode characters are supported.
 * You can reduce WAIT time in header file if _you gotta go fast_.